yfyf/driver/Readme.md

 #### Senso Flex replay

 The Senso Flex replayer (`npm run replay-flex`) supports the same parameters as the Senso replayer.
 It mocks the driver with respect to the `/flex` WebSocket resource, so the driver can not be running at the same time.

+#### Senso Flex data converter

+[tools/parse/flex-to-json.py](tools/parse/flex-to-json.py) can be used to convert Flex recordings from binary to JSON.
+E.g.

+    ./tools/parse/flex-to-json.py rec/flex/steps.dat

+See [tools/parse/flex-to-json.py](tools/parse/flex-to-json.py) for more details.